l3mpire/lemverse/README.md

 - Layer `2` is the default and thus is not displayed
 - Hit `c` to change the tile to be a collision tile (will be displayed in red)

-Once you have imported the tileset and do some tweak about collision and layering, you can begin to create your universe!
+Once you have imported the tileset and done some tweak about collision and layering, you can begin to create your universe!

 ## Character Editor